-Tools in good working condition play a vital role in the machining processes of various sectors.
+Tools in good working conditions play a vital role in several machining processes across manufacturing facilities of various sectors.
 Earlier, almost all manufacturing units employed human labor for monitoring tools.
 However, this was time-consuming and had a lot of scope for human error.
 With technological advancements, now most players use tool monitoring systems to check the health of their machines and tools.
 This reduces time, the scope for errors, and identifies bugs that can be fixed in time.
 High-quality and precision tool monitoring systems not only help you monitor broken and missing tools but also reduce tool wear.
 These systems are best at maintaining quality assurance and also preventing severe damage when the tool breaks.
 This post discusses the benefits of tool monitoring systems in detail.
 So, stay tuned.

 A Short Introduction to Tool Monitoring Systems